pastukh77/Lab_-2/README.md

 1. Main layer with a map;
 2. Layer with markers with film names;
 3. Layer with lines showing distance and having diiferent colors dut to the distance from inputed coordinates.
+Also module tqdm is used to show the progres bar, reverse_geocode is used to find the country by coordinates, folium is used for creating map and marking it, geopy for finding coordinates by inputed location.

 HTML structure:
 HTML(Hypertext Markup Language) - a standart markup that is used to create web-sites.
 Main tags in HTML are <html>, </html> which begin and end HTML file(script has the same structure of tag), <head>, <body> which are responsible for changing in heading of web page and it's main body accordingly.
 Also CSS(Cascading Style Sheets) is used to change a style and design of pages.
 Javascript code is used to crate maps with OpenStreetMap.